kinecosystem/kin-website-docs/docs/quick-start/hi-kin-unity.md

 Blockchain charges are demoninated in Fee, where 1 KIN = 10E5 FEE.

-Not all blockchain transactions are charged Fee.
+Not all blockchain transactions are charged a fee.
 Some apps (identified by `appId`) can be placed on a Whitelist, allowing users to execute transactions without being charged.
 Whitelisting requires a live app server and is beyond the scope of this Hello World client overview.

 ## Executing a Transaction